hashicorp/terraform/website/source/intro/vs/custom.html.markdown

 These tools require time and resources to build and maintain.
-As tools of necessity, they represent the minimum viable features needed by an organization, being built to handling only the immediate needs.
+As tools of necessity, they represent the minimum viable features needed by an organization, being built to handle only the immediate needs.
 As a result they are often hard to extend and difficult to maintain.
 Because the  tooling must be updated in lock step with any new features or infrastructure,